juniofaathir/juniofaathir/README.md

-👋 Hi
+👋 Hello there!

 Junio has years of experience in Python, especially in implementing AI model to real use case and creating a proof of concept.
 With his work experiences in another fields, Junio could understand the business better and creating suitable solutions.

 Junio is skilled in Python, C, SQL, data analytics, machine learning, natural language processing (NLP), and AI LLM.
 Junio eager to explore new opportunities across industries.

 If you are seeking a results-oriented data scientist with expertise in Python, C, SQL, data analytics, machine learning, NLP, AI, and LLM, let's connect.
 I am excited to collaborate on innovative projects and contribute to the growth and success of your organization.

 juniofaathir@gmail.com